We need more men of color in our schools," says Ed. Secretary

-In fact, it requires a combination of optimism and unfamiliarity -- i.e., naiveté -- to set foot into such troubled classrooms.
+Many of the people who think they want to teach in troubled or “disadvantaged” classrooms possess the traits of optimism and unfamiliarity.
 Young whites possess those qualities in abundance, which explains why whites make up an incredible 73% of teachers in urban city schools, and 91% of teachers in urban schools outside cities, according to Leslie T. Fenwick, the Dean of Howard University's School of Education.

 College-educated black men will be aware of what awaits in "disadvantaged" classrooms.
 They will be familiar with the slander, repeated by too many black students, that getting good grades is "acting white."
 Given that mentality, the teacher is just someone who helps black kids "act white."
 Black men, many of whom are directly familiar with the challenges that await teachers, will quite reasonably choose other careers.
 Or, rather, if they do become teachers, they will generally prefer not to teach in poorly performing schools where their racial identity would ostensibly be of greatest benefit.